Best daily deals

 If you’re looking forward to being able to travel again soon, you may want to consider the Anker Q35 as your headphone travel companion.

 The memory foam ear pads aren’t as thick as other headphones we’ve tested, and combined with a strong clamping force, they can make wearing the Life Q35 uncomfortable over time.
 The ear pads don’t breathe particularly well, resulting in warm ears even in an office setting.
-You won’t want to wear them for too long on a hot summer day.
+You won’t want to wear them too long on a hot summer day.

 One of the most useful features of the headset is the auto-play/pause function, which detects whether or not the headphones are being worn.
 This feature has appeared on premium headphones like the Sony WH-1000XM4, but it’s rare at this price.